Triune, Tennessee: History

 The earliest recorded non-Native American settlement in the Triune area was by William Jordan, a Virginian who built a log cabin there in 1796.
 By the early 1800s, a community had developed, called Hardeman's Crossroads after an early landowner.
 Settlers continued to arrive from Virginia and Kentucky, sometimes bringing slaves with them.

 By the 1820s the community consisted of a number of substantial buildings, including a general store, saloons, and a leather shop.
 Local cotton plantations even had their own mills and cotton gins.
 The planters had brought in numerous enslaved African Americans.
 The Hardeman Academy was opened in 1828 as a private boys school, and the Hardeman's Crossroads post office had opened by 1830.
 The community's name was then changed to Flemingsburg.

-The Triune Methodist Church, built in 1849 as the first church structure in the community, and in time the community adopted Triune as its permanent name.
+The Triune Methodist Church, built in 1849, was the first church structure in the community, and in time the community adopted Triune as its permanent name.
 Five schools for white children were built between 1820 and 1845.

 During the Civil War, Triune was the site of several military engagements.
 A number of Confederate brigades under General Braxton Bragg defended Middle Tennessee, and in December 1862 the area saw military activity related to the Battle of Stones River at Murfreesboro.
 Essentially a drawn battle, the Confederates nevertheless retreated and the Union Army occupied Triune, erecting fortifications to control the crossroads.
 Between April and June 1863, several cavalry skirmishes were fought in Triune, including one in June in which Confederate forces led under Nathan Bedford Forrest broke through the Union lines.
 The Methodist and Baptist churches, several homes, and the Porter Female Academy were burned by Union troops in 1863.